AGTTeam/AGTTSite/content/guide/psp/4.playing-the-game/en.md

 <div class="platform-filtered platform-ps_vita">

 ## Play on PS Vita
-Playing on the PS Vita requires you to have custom firmware installed on your console, as well as the homebrew app Adrenaline which is used for playing PSP games.
+Playing on the PS Vita requires you to have Custom Firmware installed on your console, as well as the homebrew app Adrenaline, which is used for playing PSP games.

 **Requirements:**
 * Sony PS Vita console
-* PS Vita Memory Card with at least 8GB capacity, or a MicroSD card and SD2Vita Adapter
+* PS Vita Memory Card with at least 8GB capacity
-* Micro USB cable, or an internet connection on your PS Vita
+* Windows, macOS, or Linux computer
-* A Windows, macOS, or Linux computer
+* Micro USB cable - OR - an internet connection on your PS Vita

 ::guide-notice
 Please take caution following these steps to avoid bricking your system.